-Traffic count data must be new or within one year.
-Provide traffic count dates if using other than new counts.

-Date of counts: New counts will be collected

-NOTE: Fees are due and must be submitted with, or prior to submittal of this form.
-The City will not process the Scoping Agreement prior to the receipt of the processing fee.

-Date Fees Paid: Recommended: Scoping Agreement Submittal date December 21, 2022 Scoping Agreement Resubmittal date Kimley-Horn and Associates, Inc. December 21, 2022 Applicant/Engineer Date Land Use Concurrence: Development Services Department Date Approved by: Public Works Department 2/24/2023 Date
+Traffic count data must be new or with counts. hin one year.
+Provide traffic count dates if using other the han new Date of counts: New counts will be o collected submitted with, or prior to submittal of this form.
+The ment prior to the receipt of the processing fee. Γhe City Fees Paid: Date Recommended: Scoping Agreement Submittal date December 21, 2022 Scoping Agreement Resubmittal date Kimley-Horn and Associates, Inc. Applicant/Engineer December 21, 2022 Date Land Use Concurrence: Development Services Department Date Approved by: Just N. Adlays Public Works Department 2/24/2023 Public Works Department Date